embracenothing/yplusplus/README.md

 - workout 3: fast flicks - horizontal
 - workout 4: fast flicks - horizontal and vertical

-Press Z to restart current activity.
+Use Z key to restart current activity.

 Workouts 1 and 2 are designed with the principle "slow is smooth and smooth is fast" in mind. (thanks, launders <3)